I've got background app refresh turned on, and I still have burned 2% of the battery in eight hours.

 But I still go after them as individuals.

-What is that?
+What was that?

-I still try to appeal to them as individuals, not as a group.
+Still try to appeal to them as individuals, not as a group.

-I envision one groups of one, and I'm talking to each person in I'm connecting to a single person.
+I envision one, groups of one, and I'm talking to each person.

 I'm not trying to be understood by masses and millions in terms of my attitude.

-When I'm doing this program, I am essentially there's one person here.
+When I'm doing this program, I am essentially, there's one person here.

-I know there's millions, but I'm talking to them as though they're one.
+I know there's millions, but I'm talking to them as though they're one and that they all understand what I'm talking about.

 I never insult their intelligence.

-If I think I need to explain something two or three times, I'll do it, but but I I do not say the same thing four different ways so that each different group listening will understand it.
+If I think I need to explain something two or three times, I'll do it, but I do not say the same thing four different ways so that each different group listening will understand it.

 I say it one way.